MO-RISE/marulc/_sources/index.rst.txt

-.. jasmine documentation master file, created by sphinx-quickstart on Tue Apr  6 12:44:55 2021.
+.. marulc documentation master file, created by sphinx-quickstart on Tue Apr  6 12:44:55 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.